Sunaynah

-Sunaynah (ٱلسُّنَيْنَة) is a Wilayah (Province) in Al Buraimi Governorate, northeastern Oman.
-The village contains a substantial area of greenery and is described "remote, even by Omani standards".
-The village is reportedly occupied by the Al Nuaimi tribe; in the 1960s the tamimah of the Al Nuaim was reported to be 'Ali ibn Hamuda of the Al Bu Khuraiban division, who lived at Sunainah.
+A' Sunaynah (ٱلسُّنَيْنَة) is a Wilayah (Province) in Al Buraimi Governorate, northeastern Oman.
+The village contains a substantial area of greenery and is described as "remote, even by Omani standards".
+A' Sunaynah is known for its traditional camel races as well as textile and weaving industries.
+The wilaya is reportedly occupied by the Al Nuaimi tribe; in the 1960s the tamimah of the Al Nuaim was reported to be 'Ali ibn Hamuda of the Al Bu Khuraiban division, who lived at Sunainah.

+Some of its important villages include Ain Al Hulwah (Al Malhah), Al Silahiyah, Al Qabil, and Hafit.
+Notable natural landmarks in A' Sunaynah include Jebel Hafit and the diverse natural sand dunes with shades ranging from light red to dark yellow.The wilaya also features many pastoral plains, which provide fertile grazing land for camels, especially after the rainy season.
+The wilaya is crossed by several valleys descending from the Hajar Mountains towards the Empty Quarter, such as Wadi Al Fath.

+Location

+The Wilayat of A' Sunaynah is located on the northwestern border of the Sultanate of Oman with the United Arab Emirates.
+To the south, it is bordered by the valleys of the Al Aziz tribe, also known as the Al Azizi tribe, situated on a semi-desert plain that descends from the western slopes of the Hajar Mountains towards the Rub' al Khali desert.
+The wilaya is predominantly characterized by a desert landscape, with extensive sand dunes extending from the Rub' al Khali to the west and southwest of the wilaya.
+A' Sunaynah is considered one of the main strongholds of the Al Bu Shamis tribe.

+Government Services

+The wilaya has been provided with various government services offered by the Omani government to its citizens, including schools, roads, healthcare centers, and government buildings that provide various services to the residents.

 Economy

 Oil is found nearby in the Sala field and began mass commercial production in February 1984, although mention of oil drilling in the area was discussed back in the 1970s. the Sunaynah concession is operated 65 per cent by Occidental Petroleum Oman and 35 per cent by Gulf Oil Oman as of 1985.
 Chevron was said to have "offered its 18.2 per cent holding in Sunainah acreage".

 In the mid 1980s, test drilling by Occidental Oman, a subsidiary of the US' Occidental Petroleum Corporation, identified a potential output of 15000-20000 barrels a day from its Sunainah concession.

 In March 2004, a 72-F fibre optic cable was laid from Sunaynah to the district capital of Ibri by the Oman Telecommunications Company.